jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The people did.
 The executives were correct, and society upgraded its technology very fast because of their leadership.
 As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.

 The original leaders of the Industrial Age told a good story, and the people were happy player gods inside society's new factories, warehouses, and offices.
-Of course they had to fight, strike, organize and vote to get more of the pie so to speak.
+Of course they had to fight, strike, organize and vote to get more of the pie.
 But most people wanted to work for protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer.
 These leaders were the ones leading the way.

 But, the Industrial Age eventually ended.

 Within a few generations, lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the _Mad Men_ clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
-They didn't want to invent anything new to help their community prosper in the Internet Age.
+They couldn't invent anything to help their community prosper in the Internet Age.

 Starting in 1970, society thus began to be lead by antagonists again.
 Being lead by antagonists should both worry and make you happy, Stargazer.